ArgonDesign/alogic/doc/types.md

 presented later (TODO).

 #### Packed types

 Values which can exist in the generated design must be of a packed type.
 Packed types are simply those that are represented by a finite linear sequence of bits.
 For example, a 6-bit number would have a packed type, and so would a structure holding two 10-bit numbers, but a memory or a function identifier would have non-packed (or unpacked) types.
-The number of bits in the binary representation of a packed type is called the *width* of the type, and can be retrieved using the `@bits` [built-in function](builtins.md).
-Apart from width, packed types also have a *signedness* which can be either *signed* or *unsigned*.
+The number of bits in the binary representation of a packed type is called the *width* of the type, and can be retrieved using the `@bits`
+[built-in function](builtins.md).
+Apart from width, packed types also have a * signedness* which can be either *signed* or *unsigned*.

 Similarly to Verilog, Alogic is a weakly typed language in that any variable of a packed type can be assigned a value of another packed type, so long as the width of the two types are the same.

-#### Sized integer types - <a href="http://afiddle.argondesign.com/?example=types_sized_integers.alogic">fiddle here.</a>
+#### Sized integer types

 The fundamental packed types in Alogic are signed or unsigned sized integers, introduced with the `int(N)` or `uint(N)` type specifiers.
-The argument `N` of the type specifier must be a compile time constant but otherwise arbitrary expression, and determines the width of the sized
+The argument `N` of the type specifier must be a compile time constant but otherwise arbitrary expression, and determines the width of the sized integer:
-integer:

 ```
   int(5)    a; // A 5 bit signed integer